parsonsmatt/parsonsmatt.github.io/_posts/2015-09-17-bike_commuter_khakis.markdown

 It's strictly an aesthetic thing.
 But, it's still a thing.

-I'm leaning towards exchanging for their OG pant in gray and just waiting on khakis for a bit.

 ### Test Ride:

 These definitely don't have the stretch I want.